ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 inst.
 The returns indicate, we think
 with certainty, the nomination of Mr.
 Albert for Auditor and Mr. Boner for
 Sheriff.
-The vote was a very light on
+The vote was a very light one
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_arnarson_ver01:data:sn85026031:00280774807:1858090901:0385/pct:5.694797,8.543794,23.144036,83.046749/!600,600/0/default.jpg"/>
 </td>